 What Is Balloon Sinuplasty?

-There’s usually a short recovery period associated with balloon sinuplasty, but most people are easily able to resume normal activities within a day or two.
+Typically, there’s a brief recovery period associated with balloon sinuplasty, with most individuals resuming normal activities within a day or two.
+Patients should feel immediate relief from pain and pressure.

 Want more information?